The Past Simple vs the Present Perfect Tense

 The Present Perfect Tense

-An action that happened in the past but it hasn’t finished yet.
-It continues up to the present.
+An action that started in the past but it hasn’t finished yet.
+It continues up to the present time.

 Ex.
 I’ve been in Canada for 20 years.
 (Duration of time) (How long)

-I moved to Canada 20 years ago and I still live there.
+I moved to Canada 20 years ago and I still live Canada until now.

 Ex.
 I’ve been in Canada since 2000.
 (Specific time)

-I moved to Canada 20 years ago and I still live there.
+I moved to Canada 20 years ago and I still live in Canda until now.

 Look at these examples: